Brainspotting

 Gentle guidance to release chronic anxiety and trauma.

-Trauma processing methods have the power to give you your life back, or to live fully for the first time.
+Brainspotting has the power to give you your life back, or to live fully for the first time.